 In the tiny west Texas town of Marfa, out past Route 67, many people have reported seeing eerie lights in the sky.
-The lights show up randomly and may act oddly, splitting into two lights or merging into one.
-Witnesses have suggested many theories of their origin, from car lights to fires to aliens and disembodied spirits.
+The Marfa Lights show up randomly and may act oddly, splitting into two lights or merging into one.
+Witnesses have suggested many theories of their origin, from car lights to fires to UFOs and disembodied spirits.
 Some scientists have suggested the lights are the result of glowing gases.

 9. The Haunted Lighthouse of Bolivar Peninsula

-What could be spookier than a haunted house than a haunted light house?
-Several stories surround the dreary black lighthouse at the end of Bolivar Peninsula.
+What could be spookier than a haunted house than a haunted lighthouse?
+Several stories surround the dreary black lighthouse at the end of the Bolivar Peninsula.
 The creepiest is one that claims the lighthouse, which used to guide ships into the Port of Galveston, is haunted by the spirit of a crazed teen who murdered his own parents.
 There is no local history to back up the urban legend; it was probably fueled by teenagers who whiled away the small-town Texas boredom by daring each other to go inside.

 8. The Ghostly Nurse of Bexar County Hospital

 According to legend, a murderous apparition went from room to room at the old Bexar County Hospital, killing patients in order of their room number.

 In one particular ward that seemed to be the hotspot, patients kept asking about "the nurse in the old-fashioned uniform."
 Bewildered, hospital staff checked the security monitors and noticed patients behaving strangely, seemingly speaking to someone who wasn't there, or grasping for something when nothing was in front of them.
 The staff became more suspicious when the patients started dying in room number order.
 The deaths ended when the next room in the sequence was vacant.

 Sadly, San Antonio had a very real angel of death in their midst at Bexar County Hospital, in the form of Genene Jones, who was convicted of poisoning somewhere between 11 and 50 infants between 1977 and 1982.
 She is currently serving a life sentence at the Dr. Lane Murray Unit in Gatesville, Texas.